sparktseung/MixedLRMoE.jl/docs/src/index.md

 **MixedLRMoE** mainly provides a fitting function to obtain the model parameters and **approximated** posterior distributions of the random effects, which is documented in this website.
-The **MixedLRMoE** package depends on **LRMoE** for the implementation of various expert functions and other internal utilities.
-For the set of supported expert functions, please refer to the [LRMoE documentation](https://actsci.utstat.utoronto.ca/LRMoE.jl/stable/experts).
+The **MixedLRMoE** package depends on **LRMoE** for the implementation of various expert functions and other internal and external utilities.
+For the overlapping functionalities (e.g. supported expert functions, model initialization, penalization of expert functions, predictions, etc.), please refer to the [LRMoE documentation](https://actsci.utstat.utoronto.ca/LRMoE.jl/stable/).